-Remember that you want to spend most of your time singing carols not walking.
+Remember that you want to spend most of your time singing carols, not walking.

-Get Ready To Go Caroling
+Get Ready to Go Caroling!

-After everyone has arrived take care of a few logistical items before setting out.
+After everyone has arrived, take care of a few logistical items before setting out.

 - Distribute the song lists.

 - Specify how many verses of each song.
-You might want to sing the first 3 verses of all songs or change the number for each.
+You might want to sing the first three verses of all songs or change the number for each.
 I find that the 1st verse is nearly completed by the time most folks get to their door so sing at least 2-3 verses.